Mr-Wide/MemoryManagementSim/README.md

 > Frames aligned, faults resolved, understanding grew.
 > Through patient guidance, the system made sense,
 > This simulator stands because you helped me through

+you can make a couple of your own tests to see for edge cases, I have kept a couple of test cases so you can review the performance on your device.

+also if you want to change the algorithm type in the project files, allocator.* are the files to alter. trace driver is in main, changes are not encouraged.